-This article was written by Alexandra Mitchell, Morgan Souza and originally appeared on 2021-03-17.
+This article was written by Alexandra O. Mitchell and originally appeared on Mar 17, 2021.

 The information contained herein is general in nature and based on authorities that are subject to change.
 RSM US LLP guarantees neither the accuracy nor completeness of any information and is not responsible for any errors or omissions, or for results obtained by others as a result of reliance upon such information.
 RSM US LLP assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect information contained herein.
 This publication does not, and is not intended to, provide legal, tax or accounting advice, and readers should consult their tax advisors concerning the application of tax laws to their particular situations.
 This analysis is not tax advice and is not intended or written to be used, and cannot be used, for purposes of avoiding tax penalties that may be imposed on any taxpayer.